withspectrum/spectrum/README.md

 ### Ground Rules

+#### Contributions and discussion guidelines

+All conversations and communities on Spectrum agree to our underlying [code of conduct](https://github.com/withspectrum/code-of-conduct).
+This code of conduct also applies to all conversations that happen within our contributor community here on GitHub.
+We expect discussions in issues and pull requests to stay positive, productive, and respectful.
+Remember: there are real people on the other side of that screen!

 #### Reporting a bug or discussing a feature idea

 If you found a technical bug on Spectrum or have ideas for features we should implement, the issue tracker is the best place to share your ideas.
 Make sure to follow the issue template and you should be golden! ([click here to open a new issue](https://github.com/withspectrum/spectrum/issues/new))